-The rear wheels in 1141⁄2" wheel base models rotate on Hyatt roller bearings, and in 120" and 128" wheel base models, on New Departure ball bearings, these requiring no adjustment.
-The bearings are lubricated through a grease plug in the hub flange and should receive this attention every 1000 miles.
+The rear wheels rotate on Hyatt roller bearings, these requiring no adjustment.
+The bearings are lubricated through a grease plug in the hub and should receive this attention every 1000 miles, it being necessary to remove hub cap, cover, and grease plug for this purpose.